timbeaudet/knowledge_base/software/visual_studio_code.md

 It appears this setting may be per folder.

+### Building Linux with F8 to Find Tasks

+1. From a VSCode window that is ssh:rhino and opened to some project... (the ssh:rhino may? be important)
+1. Use CTRL-SHIFT-P (command palette) to open Tasks: Open User Tasks, which will be system wide tasks for user.
+2. Copy the contents, or some of the tasks from: https://github.com/timbeaudet/knowledge_base/blob/main/config/vscode_tasks.json
+3. Use CTRL-SHIFT-B to build, and F8 to navigate the errors (good luck choosing not the first)

 ### Some ShortCuts

 - Middle-Mouse Button will close the tab without pressing the [x].